► The Discovery’s smaller, cheaper brother gets an update

 When it comes to offering seven seats with a premium badge, though, it’s only really the upcoming Mercedes-Benz GLB that challenges the Discovery Sport – and it will be interesting to see how the two fare against each other.

-Yet given the tiny size of the Sport’s third row we’d find ourselves gravitating towards the Range Rover Evoque, which is better to drive, higher-quality and still has enough space for four adults.
-The Evoque also offers that extra sheen of desirability – something the Discovery Sport’s never quite mastered.
-The thinking man’s Land Rover?
-We’re not too sure.
+Yet given the tiny size of the Sport’s third row we’d find ourselves gravitating towards the Range Rover Evoque, which is better to drive, higher-quality and has just enough space for four adults.
+The Evoque also offers that extra sheen of desirability – something the Discovery Sport trades in for its boxy practicality.

 Land Rover Discovery Sport D240 AWD Auto tested